Roulette Guide

 6 Numbers (Six Line Bet) | 5:1 | Bet on six numbers across two rows, for example, 16, 17, 18 and 19, 20, 21. |

-5 Numbers (Basket Bet) | 6:1 | This bet is specific to American roulette and covers 0, 00, 1, 2, and 3. |
+5 Numbers (Basket Bet) | 6:1 | This bet is specific to American roulette and covers 0, 00, 1, 2, and 3.
+It carries the highest house edge of any standard bet and is generally not recommended for long sessions. |

 These inside bets are for those who want to go after bigger wins by placing bets on more specific numbers or combinations.
+Keep stakes modest to manage volatility.

 Call Bets (Special Bets)

 Call bets cover specific groups of numbers on the roulette wheel and are commonly seen in French roulette but can also be found in some European roulette games.
 These bets are placed on the racetrack, an oval-shaped betting area that represents the numbers as they appear on the physical wheel.
 The racetrack allows players to place bets on specific sectors of the roulette wheel.
+These bets require familiarity with the wheel layout and are typically used by experienced players who want to cover strategic sectors efficiently.

 Here’s a table of the call bets you can use in roulette: